 Disney & Animation, March 23 – May 26, 2017, Historical Library

-The Jesuit Dallas Museum is pleased to present Disney & Animation on view from March 23 to May 26, 2017 in the Historical Library.
-The exhibition includes, drawings, artwork and original cells, from such classic Disney animated films as Pinocchio, Peter Pan, Fantasia, Sleeping Beauty and Snow White.
-All works included in the exhibition are on loan from a private collector.
+Walt Disney was known as an artistic visionary.
+This exclusive exhibition included more than 55 drawings, artwork and original cells, from such classic Disney animated films as Pinocchio, Peter Pan, Fantasia, Sleeping Beauty and Snow White.
+All works included in the exhibition were loan from a private collector.

 Johannes Boekhoudt: Beyond the Rain, January 9 – March 9, 2017, Historical Library